rishi255/posh_codex/README.md

 Import-Module ./Output/PoshCodex/<version_number>/PoshCodex.psd1

 # Now the module can be used in the current powershell session.
-# See above step for auto-import on every powershell session.
+# Auto-import the module on every powershell session, so you can directly use the keybind for completion:
+echo "`nImport-Module ./Output/PoshCodex/<version_number>/PoshCodex.psd1" >> $PROFILE
 ```

 ## Configuration of the Ollama Model